A2 · ElementaryEnglish

 • We walked through the forest. → Inside and along an area.

-Tip: Movement prepositions describe direction (to, towards), path (through, along), entering/exiting (into, out of), or position relative to obstacles (over, across).
+Tip: Movement prepositions describe direction (to), path (through, along), entering/exiting (into, out of), or crossing (over, across).

 5. Combining Place, Time, and Movement